redpesk-common/canbus-binding/README.md

 Then plugin you SDcard in your Linux host (Windows can't read ext4 filesystem AGL runs on) and copy RPM file on it.

-From you host, identify SDcard block device node here it is **sdc** with the correct capacity automounted by the desktop manager:
+From your host, identify SDcard block device node here it is **sdc** with the correct capacity automounted by the desktop manager:

 ```bash
 $ lsblk